isomerpages/htx-cnb/_drug-information/CNB Heritage Gallery.md

 This page consists of
 1. Vica - need Isomer team to embedded
 2. Youtube- works
 3. Virtual tour- checking where can we host this file?
+Fixed( tested via Webkitchen)>> User can also use any other infra hosting site.
 4. SGform- works
-5. Files -5MB, 10MB, >10MB- to spilt the file.
+5. Files -5MB, 10MB, >10MB- to spilt the file.c  Fixed ( tested via Webkitchen above)